 Think of QR Code as an independent database with complete freedom of movement, traveling together with a person or on an item, object, package, form, document, badge, card, or label.
 It does what wired networks can't: allows you to do: immediately access your data regardless of location.
 Furthermore, if your scanner is a camera phone, it can immediately link a physical object to its online presence.

 Because QR Code is a machine-readable method of transporting data, it eliminates time-consuming and error-prone manual data entry.
 It functions as a paper-based computer memory that can be written once and read over and over again.
 As a universal machine language, it communicates with all host operating systems.
 QR Code encodes full ASCII, numeric, Kanji, or alphanumeric data and it uses sophisticated error correction algorithms to keep intact 100 percent of the data - even when as much as 30% of the symbol is damaged.
 It's self-verifying, so data errors can be detected and data integrity maintained.

-Unlike some new technologies, QR Code doesn't require users to learn different procedures, or invest in new hardware and software.
+QR Code doesn't require users to learn different procedures, or invest in new hardware and software.
 A QR Code solution can be added with little change to current applications and it can make use of existing printers and other equipment.